Xeverous/the_website/website/pages/cpp/tutorials/accelerated/xx_oop/typeof/index.rst

 Hash code
 =========

 The hash code is the same for all :cch:`std::type_info` referring to the same type.
-No other guuarantees are given, this means that:
+No other guarantees are given, this means that:

 - multiple types may have the same hash (although discouraged by the standard)
 - hash code for the same type can change between invocations of the program